1.1. for the Procurement Office to arrange Preferred Suppliers for goods and services purchased on a regular basis; and

 8. It is important to note that the EU Procurement Directives apply to each individual purchase, irrespective of value, if the University's overall spending on a commodity exceeds the EU threshold (£144,371 pa for goods and services from 2006).
 All Preferred Suppliers are appointed following an EU compliant tender exercise, where necessary.
 The Use of other suppliers could give rise to action under the EU legislation.

-9. The Spending Unit should initially take up any complaints regarding service, quality or invoice queries with the Preferred Suppliers concerned, with a copy to the Purchasing Office.
-If the complaint is not quickly resolved, to the satisfaction of the Spending Unit, it should be referred to the Purchasing Officer Buyer named in the Buyers Guide.
+9. The Spending Unit should initially take up any complaints regarding service, quality or invoice queries with the Preferred Suppliers concerned, with a copy to the Procurement Office.
+If the complaint is not quickly resolved, to the satisfaction of the Spending Unit, it should be referred to the Procurement Officer Buyer named in the Buyers Guide.